 Numerically speaking, in terms of servers, HMA lags behind its competitors, however, its geographic 'spread', and truly global coverage, more than compensate for this.
-In our mind, the geographic spread of HMA's server network is second to none.
+In our mind, the geographic distribution of HMA's server network is second to none.

-Note: 5 / 5
+Score: 5 / 5

 The table below shows the average results from the last 365 days, arranged in order of download and upload speed (descending):

 When we performed our assessment, HMA clocked a download speed of 167.7 MB/s and an upload speed of 16.1 MB/s, securing a very respectable fifth place in our ranking.
 This was not far off from the best providers.

 The diagram below shows HMA's average speeds over the past months.

 Of course, there's a lot more to performance than just speed, and HMA started out decently here.
 While using the service for everyday needs, we experienced stable speeds, reliable connections, and no disruptions, such as more captchas than normal.

 When we tested HMA for video streaming using its dedicated servers, we had problems accessing Netflix and Amazon Prime Video content from abroad.
 At the same time, we were able to watch foreign content on Disney+ and the BBC's iPlayer.